jesstelford/wd15/thursday/cap_watkins.md

 How do you create a culture that values design?

 It's hard.
-You _will_ experience failure, and the wind won't be as big as you really want.
+You _will_ experience failure, and the wins won't be as big as you really want.

 The only way to start making this better: define your ideal state of the world.
-Really think about it, asks write it down.
+Really think about it, and write it down.

 But, not "Design makes all the decisions".
-You're never as benevolent or nice as you'd like.
+You're never as benevolent or nice as you'd like to think.

 Don't silo design, product, engineering.
 Try overlap them where possible.